 Improving Efficiency in Medical Device Manufacturing

 In the coming decades, the field of medical device manufacturing will be put to the test.
-According to the U.S. Census Bureau, more than 75 million baby boomers are reaching retirement age in the near future.
+According to new U.S. Census Bureau estimates, more than 75 million baby boomers are reaching retirement age in the near future.
 Now more than ever, healthcare in general will need to find a functional way to accommodate so many late-in-life patients.
 And seeing as the number of millennials exceeds 83 million, a long-term solution is vital to the industry’s success.
 A system must be put in place that both adequately provides services to baby boomers today and is sustainable enough to at least lay the foundation for healthcare’s future.
 After all, the U.S. population is only getting bigger.

 Medical device manufacturing will play a large, active role in how U.S. healthcare reinvents itself in the modern age, especially with the rise of the Internet of Things, a growing inter-operable network of wirelessly connected devices.
 A Goldman Sachs report on medical technology found devices like implantables and other forms of monitoring equipment have the power to lower healthcare costs for both providers and patients.
 Since cost stands among the single greatest concern for both parties, innovations in medical device manufacturing can be considered one of the most crucial drivers piloting this healthcare revolution.